biscuitboost/yourbanger-fe/src/data/post/personalized-happy-birthday-songs.md

 Skip the awkward group sing-along.
 Give them a song that's actually about them—their quirks, your memories, the stories that make them legendary.

 It takes 2 minutes.
-It costs from $1.20.
+It costs $19.99.
 They'll play it forever.

 **[Create a personalized birthday song →](https://app.yourbanger.com/auth?tab=signup)**